Horror fans rejoice! The Quarry is at its lowest price yet

 The Quarry, one of the best horror games of this year, is at its lowest price yet at Amazon right now.

-As part of its Prime Day deals, Amazon has slashed the price of this excellent well... slasher, by £20, meaning you can pick up The Quarry for just £44.99 on PS5 and for just under £40 on PS4 and Xbox One right now.
+As part of its Prime Day deals, Amazon has slashed the price of this excellent well... slasher, by $20 in the US and £20 in the UK, meaning you can pick up The Quarry for just $49.99/£44.99 on PS5 and for just under $40/£40 on PS4 and Xbox One right now.
 Pretty good going given that the star-studded interactive horror was only released in June.
-(Not in the UK?
+(Not in the US or UK?
 Scroll down for deals in your region).

 The Quarry (PS5):